 - Better and safer transport services to rural schools.

 - Set standards and guidelines for healthy food provided in schools.

 - Incorporate ecological sustainability into the core curriculum at all levels.

 - More funding for Maori language, immersion and bilingual programmes.

 - Work towards te reo and tikanga Maori being available to all learners.

-- Improve resources community-based 'not for profit' early childhood services, including playcentre, kohanga reo, Pacific Island language nests.
+- Establish support for networks of 'not for profit' early childhood services, including playcentre, kohanga reo, Pacific Island language nests.